 skip to content

-Russia, Crimea and Belarus trade sanctions: imports and exports of goods and technology
+Russia, Crimea and Belarus trade sanctions

-Following events in Ukraine, the UK Government has imposed further trade sanctions on Russia – including export and import restrictions and bans on certain categories of goods and services.
+Following events in Ukraine, the UK Government has imposed further trade sanctions on Russia including export and import restrictions and bans on certain categories of goods and services.

 If you are considering importing or exporting goods or technology involving Russia, Crimea and Belarus – we strongly recommend that you first consult with importexporthub@admin.cam.ac.uk and the Export controls team (in the Research Office) at researchgovernance@admin.cam.ac.uk to consider if there are prohibitions in place and licencing requirements.
 There are severe penalties for persons that do not comply.